Editor’s note: This article has been updated in light of the UK-EU trade deal that was agreed at the end of 2020 and is now in place.

 Note that the rules for Northern Ireland again differ, and are explained separately below.

-Prior to Brexit/end of the transition period, VAT-registered businesses applied VAT through the EU reverse charge on intra-community acquisitions.
+Prior to Brexit/end of the transition period, VAT-registered businesses in Great Britain applied VAT through the EU reverse charge on intra-community acquisitions.

 The above applies only the value exceeds £135.
-For imports beneath this amount, there’s still a need to account for VAT but you must use the new e-commerce rules (even if the goods were not traded via e-commerce).
+For imports beneath this amount, there’s still a need to account for VAT but you must use news rules that broadly reflect the EU’s VAT e-Commerce Package (even if the goods were not traded via e-commerce).
 See the ‘VAT on imports £135 and under’ section below.

 This might be at the port of entry but it could be when the goods are released from customs warehousing, if customs special procedures are used.